YarboJanks/buffered.io/source/_drafts/oscp.markdown

 I signed up for the course, and locked in the date of June 16th to kick off my time in the labs.I was really excited, and couldn't wait for it to start.
 In the following days I was contacted by Offsec and asked for proof of identity.
 Offsec require that you don't use a "free" email address such as Gmail when signing up, however I don't have any email addresses that aren't Google Apps hosted (this will change soon) and hence I needed to verify my identity with them.
 This goes to show that they don't just let any unknown person take up the course to learn things which can easily be misused.

 After what felt like an eternity, June 16th came around and my connection pack arrived in my inbox.
-Unfortuantely for me, work and a few other things took over and I lost the first week of time.
+Unfortunately for me, work and a few other things took over and I lost the first week of time.
 I was able to connect to the labs on the odd occasion but for very short periods of time.
 Given that I wasn't yet across the material that time I spent in the labs wasn't really fruitful.

 At day 8 things finally settled down to a level where I was able to dive into the material and begin fumbling my way through the lab.
 This is where things really started to become entertaining.